 You'll Need:

 - 2 16 ounce packages of ground chicken, ground turkey or lean ground beef.
-I used one package of extra lean ground chicken and one package of regular ground chicken.

 - 1 medium onion, peeled and quartered.